provos/planai/docs/source/usage.rst

 Input Provenance
 ^^^^^^^^^^^^^^^^

-PlanAI provides powerful input provenance tracking capabilities, allowing you to trace the lineage of each TaskWorkItem:
+PlanAI provides powerful input provenance tracking capabilities, allowing you to trace the lineage of each Task:

 .. code-block:: python